115 series: 115-6000 series

 JR-West 2-car sets converted in 1999 by building new cabs at one end of former MoHa (non-driving motor) cars.

 Livery variations

 Special liveries

 In January 2017, Niigata-based set N3 was repainted into the original "Niigata Livery" of red and yellow formerly carried by JNR 70 series EMU trains.

 In April 2017, Shinano Railway three-car set S7 was repainted into the original Nagano livery of cream and green as part of the Shinshu area promotional campaign to be held from July to September 2017.

 In September 2017, Niigata-based set N37 was repainted in the first "Niigata area" livery.

 Withdrawal

 Withdrawals first begun in 1985 following the introduction of 211 series.
 The 115 series were gradually phased out on some services.
 The first units were scrapped in 1987.

 Preserved examples

 Former JR East end car KuMoHa 115 1061 is scheduled to be displayed at the Niigata City Niitsu Railway Museum in Niitsu, Niigata between July and September 2017.
+Car KuHa 115 1106 is preserved at an onsen in Chikuma, Nagano.